furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   his strong hands and the curls in his hair; Olin of the River Family; Olin who was forbidden to her without a gang dowry; Olin who she loved.
 He showed her the back of the triangle where there were more symbols.
-Olin told her that they said `This sign has no scrap value.‘ She laughed at that.
+Olin told her that they said ‘This sign has no scrap value.'
+She laughed at that.
 It showed that the Dead had not always known everything.
 Triangles were a shilling a dozen at Bishop Stortford market and metal triangles were twice that.